On gluing and splitting series invariants of plumbed 3-manifolds: Background

 Moreover, the plumbing presentation specifies a parametrization of $\partial M$.
 Indeed, the presentation specifies the meridian $\mu$ of the knot and a longitude $\lambda$ given by the framing of $K$ determined by the weight of $v _0$ in $\Gamma$ (this is the \emph{graph longitude} from \cite{gukov2021two}).
 One orients $\lambda$ counterclockwise, while the orientation of $\mu$ is uniquely determined from the boundary orientation of $\partial M$ induced from the orientation of $M$.

-As with closed plumbed 3-manifolds, two pairs $(\Gamma, v_0)$ and $(\Gamma', v'_0)$ represent the same 3-manifold with boundary $(M, \partial M)$ up to orientation-pre\-serving diffeomorphism if and only if $(\Gamma, v_0)$ and $(\Gamma', v'_0)$ are related by a finite sequence of combinatorial moves from \cite{neumann1981calculus}.
+As with closed plumbed 3-manifolds, if two pairs $(\Gamma, v_0)$ and $(\Gamma', v'_0)$ represent the same 3-manifold with parametrized boundary $(M, \partial M)$ up to orientation-pre\-serving diffeomorphism, then $(\Gamma, v_0)$ and $(\Gamma', v'_0)$ are related by a finite sequence of combinatorial moves from \cite{neumann1981calculus}.
 The only such moves between two plumbing \textit{trees} with a distinguished vertex are the five moves given in Figure \ref{fig:Neumann} and their inverses.
 The distinguished vertex can be involved in one of such moves, as long as it is not one of the vertices weighted by $\pm 1$ or $0$ in the top plumbing trees in Figure \ref{fig:Neumann}.
+We refer to such moves as \textit{Neumann moves on (plumbing) pairs}.